Ziemsko

 Ziemsko (German: Zamzow) is a village in the administrative district of Gmina Drawsko Pomorskie, within Drawsko County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 11 km south-west of Drawsko Pomorskie and 74 km east of the regional capital Szczecin.

+History

 During World War II, the German Nazi government operated a forced labour subcamp of the Stalag II-D prisoner-of-war camp in the village.
+On 31 January 1945, the village was the site of a stopover during the German-organised march of some 6,000 Polish prisoners of war from the Oflag II-D camp headed westwards.